-Inspired by the writings of Jean Genet, this film deftly interweaves a trio of transgressive tales—"Hero," “Horror” and "Homo"—with thrillingly different cinematic styles in color and black and white.
-Unsettling, unforgettable and thoroughly entertaining.
-Winner of the Grand Jury Prize at the 1991 Sundance Film Festival. –AFI
+Inspired by the writings of Jean Genet, Poison explores sexuality by deftly interweaving a trio of provocative tales—"Hero," “Horror,” and "Homo"—with different cinematic styles in color and black and white.

 The style of the Homo vignette recalls so vividly the films of Jarman and Pasolini in their gritty naturalism.
 The Horror vignette could easily be mistaken by the average viewer flipping through channels as actual 1950s sci-fi (the cinematography and tone of the black and white is that good).
 Haynes, in my mind, maintains himself foremost as a stylist upon his tellings through film.